riga/rpyc-stream/README.md

 rpyc-stream
 ===========

-A simple, one-file cross RPC System that is based on Streams
+A simple (130 loc), one-file cross RPC System that is based on Streams